 My proposals can be done as a community project, which is in keeping with the volunteer atmosphere of Orinda.
 The city indicates their choices are mandates, but is that so?
 The viewpoints from residents seem to be largely ignored.

-My ideas and story boards will be available for your purview at the meetings, even if I and others are not allowed to present.
+My ideas and story boards will be available for your purview at the the work...i.e., Capital Project Asmeetings, even if I and others are not allowed to present.
 Please be prepared to ask questions at the meetings; otherwise our human scale downtown and our view of its surrounding hills could permanently disappear.

-Ann O'Connell-Nye Orinda
+Ann O'Connell-Nye

+Orinda